-(FREE with organizational subscription; available for purchase)
+(FREE with organizational subscription; available for purchase for $19.99/month)

 Mango Languages is a fantastic software program built mainly for use by public libraries, schools, businesses, and government agencies.
 If your public library has a subscription to the Mango Languages software, you likely get it for free with your membership.